The regular Open Enrollment application period for the 2018-19 school year is Feb. 5 – April 30, 2018

 The state’s Open Enrollment program allows parents and guardians to choose the public school district their children will attend next school year.
-The next opportunity to apply for Open Enrollment will be Feb.
-6, 2017, for the 2017-2018 school year.
 If you have questions about the open enrollment program, please call an open enrollment consultant at (888) 245-2732, or visit the DPI Open Enrollment home page

-The alternative Open Enrollment application and brochure are now available for the 2016-17 school year.
+The Open Enrollment alternative application and brochure are still available for the 2017-18 school year.

 Who can apply?

 Any student from any district may apply with the understanding that parents/guardians must provide all transportation to and from school.